danleedham/MPpicker/README.md

 - [DPP] - Data.Parliament - platform that enables sharing of data within and outside of Parliament
 - [Chosen] - A jQuery Plugin by Harvest to Tame Unwieldy Select Boxes (ver 1.7.0)
 - [jQuery] - a lightweight, "write less, do more", JavaScript library (ver 2.1.1)
-### Optional External Projects
-- [XAMPP] -  an easy to install Apache distribution containing MariaDB, PHP, and Perl.
-The XAMPP open source package has been set up to be incredibly easy to install and to use.
-Developed for use with versions running PHP v7+

 ## Installation
 The Stacker requires either a webserver or a computer with a web connection and [PHP v7+](http://www.php.net) enabled server to run.
 The application has been developed to work on both standard web servers and on personal computers using [XAMPP](https://www.apachefriends.org/index.html), which is an easy to install Apache distribution containing MariaDB, PHP and Perl.